-A consequence of storing business information in a data agnostic Data at Rest service is that we are running our CRUD+ model on XML.
+A consequence of storing business information in a data agnostic Data at Rest service is running our CRUD+ model on XML.
 This means that we don’t have to tie the user experience to a table/attribute-based data model.
-The obvious next question is, do we still need to hard code the user experience forms against a fixed data model or can we leverage the XML representation to create user experience on demand?
+The obvious next question is, do we still need to hard code the user experience forms against a fixed data model, or can we leverage the XML representation to create user experience on demand?

 Traditional Development Approach

 When you think about our traditional application development approach, the fact that our user experience overlays a table/attribute data model constrains our implementation choices.
 Our database CRUD functionality extends beyond the database and into our presentation layer.
-We will have forms that enable us to search/filter, display and edit each of our concepts.
+We will have forms that let us search/filter, display and edit each of our concepts.
 Each of these forms builds on an associated set of business objects to abstract the database.
 If our data model encompasses 20-30 concepts, we are likely to have 40-60 forms in our user experience – most of the code behind these forms will simply be rendering the underlying data and then writing back updates as the user makes changes.
-In many applications, the actual business logic can also end up in the form’s code behind intermingled with the presentation.
-This increases the complexity of the solution and increases dependencies between the data, its representation and usage.
+In many applications, the actual business logic can also end up in the form’s code, intermingled with the presentation.
+This increases the complexity of the solution and increases dependencies between the data, its representation, and its usage.

 User Experience On Demand

 Our Data at Rest service is serving XML, so we are no longer bound to a fixed table/attribute data model.
 We can instead think about user experience in terms of the forms we wish to present.
 We can create a set of Form Definitions which determine how the XML is represented to the user.
 Our user experience then becomes a simple matter of matching the XML data with the appropriate Form Definition and rendering a user experience.
 We can do this by associating the ConceptGUID from the instance metadata with the Form Definition used to represent it - the two become synonymous.